mweagle/Sparta/content/docs/eventsources/sns/index.md

 ## <a href="{{< relref "#spartaIntegration" >}}">Sparta Integration</a>

 With the core of the `echoSNSEvent` complete, the next step is to integrate the *Go* function with Sparta.
-This is performed by the [spartaLambdaData](https://github.com/mweagle/SpartaApplication/blob/master/application.go#L93) source.
+This is performed by the [appendSNSLambda](https://github.com/mweagle/SpartaApplication/blob/master/application.go#L79) function.
 Since the `echoSNSEvent` function doesn't access any additional services (Sparta enables CloudWatch Logs privileges by default), the integration is pretty straightforward:

 {{< highlight go >}}
 lambdaFn = sparta.NewLambda(sparta.IAMRoleDefinition{}, echoSNSEvent, nil)